-- 14. Richard Irvine was appointed General Manager of Caballo Blanco effective May 25, 2011.
-Mr. Irvine resigned as General Manager, Caballo Blanco on February 23, 2012. - 15.
-Sam Wong was appointed the Company's Chief Financial Officer and Corporate Secretary effective December 16, 2014 replacing Michael Clark. - 16.
-Mark Henry was the Company's General Manager, Cerro Colorado until October 1, 2014. - 17.
+- 6. Michael Clark was the Company's Controller and Treasurer from May 1, 2010 until November 13, 2012 whereby he was appointed the Company's Chief Financial Officer replacing John J. Sutherland.
+On January 24, 2013 the Company entered into an Employment Agreement with Michael Clark whereby he receives a yearly remuneration of \$144,000 with a one-time bonus of \$16,000 which was payable upon execution of the Employment Agreement.
+Michael Clark was appointed Corporate Secretary replacing Brigitte McArthur on July 12, 2013.
+On December 15, 2015 Michael Clark Resigned as the Company's Chief Financial Officer and Corporate Secretary whereby Mr. Sam Wong was appointed Chief Financial Officer and Corporate secretary effective December 16, 2014. - 7.
+Kevin Sullivan was Vice President Exploration from July 11, 2007 to July 1, 2013. - Dustin VanDoorselaere was appointed Projects Manager effective May 25, 2011.
+Effective November 1, 2012 Dustin VanDoorselaere was appointed Vice President, Operations.
+Mr. VanDoorselaere resigned as Vice President, Operations effective December 15, 2014. - 9.
+Sam Wong was appointed the Company's Chief Financial Officer and Corporate Secretary effective December 16, 2014 replacing Michael Clark.
+Sam Wong is retained as a Consultant by the Company and received CAD\$8,333 per month. - 10.
+Mark Henry was the Company's General Manager, Cerro Colorado until October 1, 2014. - 11.
 The Company paid a management fees in the amount of \$100,000 to Gregg Sedun to assist the Company on the completion of the sale sell its 100% interest in the Caballo Blanco Project to Timmins Gold Corp.
-Gregg Sedun will also receive a total of 160,650 Timmins Gold Corp. common shares (the "Timmins Shares").
-The Timmins Shares are currently being held in escrow. - 18.
+Gregg Sedun will also receive a total of 160,650 Timmins Gold Corp. common shares (the "Timmins Shares") with a deemed fair value of \$98,603.
 The fair value of the share options granted were estimated on the date of grant using the Black-Scholes Option Pricing Model.